 The U = U campaign is crucial for a number of reasons, not least of which is that it helps shift the conversation to science, not stigma.
 Since our inception, Equitas Health has been committed to ending stigma against HIV/AIDS and ending the HIV/AIDS epidemic.
 Through our U = U campaign, we will not only educate our patients and communities about the importance of staying healthy, but also about the importance of becoming an advocate to help spread U = U’s message as much as possible.
 Additionally, it is our goal to work with municipalities to introduce resolutions recognizing the U=U campaign.

-As a result of the new Ending the HIV/AIDS Epidemic resources, Equitas Health has launched the Ending the HIV/AIDS Epidemic Task Force in Columbus, it’s an elite team of health navigators, tasked with one goal: eliminating all barriers to care for PLWH/A and ending the spread of this virus in Ohio through any means necessary.
+As a result of the new Ending the HIV/AIDS Epidemic resources, Equitas Health has launched the Ending the HIV/AIDS Epidemic Task Force in Columbus, and this elite team of health navigators are tasked with one goal: eliminating all barriers to care for PLWH/A and ending the spread of this virus in Ohio through any means necessary.
 Launching more programs like this throughout Ohio will be crucial in reaching the ending the epidemic goals.

 We are committed to supporting and providing access to evidence-based and evidence-informed care and treatment interventions that produce optimal HIV/AIDS care continuum outcomes and can be easily adapted to the ever-changing healthcare environment.